eddie9110/Click-Vet/README.md

 - Blog Post: https://edwinkahugu.hashnode.dev/click-vet

 ## Installation & usage
-This project is licensed under the MIT software license You can clone this into your local machine to customise it according to your needs, but first you need to:
 - create an Africa's talking account to have access to a mobile phone simulator
 - install ngrok on your local machine to expose your local host to the internet
 - upload the ngrok url of your app to your africas talking account to allow the USSD app to communicate with your application